At a Glance: IT Outage Notification Templates

 - [Time]: Fix deployed, service restored

-Actions to prevent recurrence:
+Actions taken to prevent recurrence:

 1. [Action 1]